PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Execute If Selected Value Contain
+## Execute If Selected Value Match

-Executes an action if option value (value attribute) for selected option in the specified select element contains the given value.
+Executes an action if option value (value attribute) for selected option in the specified select element matches the given value.

 ### Usage

 `
-executeIfSelectedValueContain(action, locator, text)
+executeIfSelectedValueMatch(action, locator, text)
 `

 ### Parameters